 It’s been said that 1 out of every two businesses fail by their 5th year.
 That means 50% of every new business that is started fails within 5 years.
 I don’t know about you, but 5 years is a long time that goes by so quickly.
 I can’t imagine putting in so much time, money, and effort only to come out of the 5th year (if you make it that long) with nothing to show for it but experience and lessons learned.
 I have put together a list of 4 things any new business owner should know before launching their website or applying for a DBA.
-This post has got to be the number one reason why we created the Prophit Sheet.
+This post has got to be the number one reason why we created Prophit.
 Read on below for the 4 things you need to know before starting your business.
 Our Prophit sheets can help you with all of these steps to set you and your business up for success way beyond 5 years.

 1: Know Your Net Profit Margins